 Production-wise, the basswood forests we source our wood from are sustainably managed and do not contribute to deforestation, nor habitat destruction for the native wildlife.

-Contemporary grey wooden blinds
+Are wooden blinds popular?

 In able to meaningfully answer the question of “are wooden blinds out of style” we really have to look at the popularity of them compared to other types of blinds and the sort of ratios of different types of blinds we sell.